-Investment in Consolidated Subsidiaries: The Medical Center is the majority member of Surgery Management and maintains a 63% and 57% interest at December 31, 2022 and 2021, respectively.
+Investment in Consolidated Subsidiaries: The Medical Center is the majority member of Surgery Management and maintains 63% interest at December 31, 2022.
+In June 2023, the Medical Center sold its majority interest in Surgery Management.
 The accounts of Surgery Management are consolidated with those of the Medical Center.
 The change in the noncontrolling interest is separately reported.
 All intercompany transactions and account balances have been eliminated in consolidation.